hrektts/CarND-Advanced-Lane-Lines/README.md

 ## Pipeline (single images)

-####1.
-Provide an example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+To demonstrate this step, I will describe how I apply the image processing to one of the test images like this one:
-![alt text][image2]
+![alt text][image3]
-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]
+![alt text][image4]

 ### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.